koneeb/data_mining_ex2/code/data_mining_ex2.md

 ends for faculty and classes end for students.
 The lower average boardings on Mondays in September could be attributed to the holiday observed on Labor Day which is always the first Monday of September.
-The absences on Labor Day could be lowering the average baordings on Mondays for the whole month.
-Similarly, the lower average boardings on Wednesday, Thursday, and Friday in November could be a result of the Thanksgiving break which usually falls on these weekdays, thus the break lowers the average for these weekdays in November.
+The absences on Labor Day could be lowering the average boardings on Mondays for the whole month.
+Similarly, the lower average boardings on Wednesday, Thursday, and Friday in November could be a result of the Thanksgiving break which usually falls on these weekdays, thus lowering the average for these weekdays in November.

 ### Part 2: Boardings vs. Temperature